 All service members are also automatically enrolled in the Thrift Savings Plan (TSP), which deducts money from your paycheck to save in a retirement account, similar to a civilian 401(k).
 The Army matches your contribution after two years, which is also when that savings is yours to take with you, even if you leave the Army.

 Insurance: Medical, Dental + Life

-Active-duty physicians and their dependents will receive free or discounted health care coverage and dental coverage.
-Physicians in the Reserve can participate in TRICARE Reserve Select, which is part of the Army's healthcare plan.
-Finally, physicians can receive up to $400,000 in term life-insurance coverage for only $29 a month.
+Active-duty members and their dependents will receive free or discounted healthcare and dental coverage.
+Those in the Reserve can participate in TRICARE Reserve Select, which is part of the Army’s healthcare plan.
+Finally, term life-insurance coverage also is available for a small monthly fee.